Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: acknowledgments

 \section{acknowledgments}

-The authors are extremely grateful to Dr. Ze-Rui Liang for her valuable helps and discussions.
-This work is supported by the National Natural Science Foundation of China under Grant No.11047028, and by the Fundamental Research Funds of the Central Universities, Grant Number XDJK2012C040.
+This work has been supported by the National Natural Science Foundation of China under Grant No.11047028 and by the Fundamental Research Funds of the Central Universities, Grant Number XDJK2012C040.